Toddler Activities: Printing Apple Stars

 Tempera or Washable Paint

-Two or three brushes depending on number of colors used
+Two or three brushes depending on number of colors used.
+We like the sponge brushes.

 - Select colors to be used.

-- Cut an apple horizontally and remove seeds gently.
+- Cut an apple horizontally and remove seeds gently with a toothpick if necessary.

-- Have child paint directly on apple half with paintbrush.
+- Have child paint directly on apple half with a paint brush.
+Try to keep paint from filling the star.

-- Press onto paper making sure to help put some pressure on all areas for best print and to help keep it from sliding.
+- Press onto paper making sure to help put some pressure on all parts of the apple for best print and to help keep it from sliding.

 - Wash apple and dry on paper towel if changing colors.

-Having a brush for each color makes it easier to monitor.
+- Having an apple for each color makes it easier to monitor.

-Test to see what is enough paint...too little or too much you can lose the star shape.
+- Test to see what is enough paint...too little or too much you can lose the star shape especially if the star fills with paint.
+Use a Q-tip to remove excess.

-Guide if overlapping so you don't lose the stars.
+- Guide students/children if you are overlapping so you don't lose the stars.

 Use other types of fruit like oranges.
 Or cut apple into small pieces to add some detail around the printed apple stars.

-Print on paper, fold and make a card.
+Print on construction paper, fold and make a card.

 to many concepts like colors and numbers.